 The CFA recognizes the importance of targeted, efficient spending.
-Accordingly, our recommendations emphasize low- or no-cost policy and regulatory reforms capable of delivering measurable impact by eliminating unnecessary regulatory barriers, enhancing interdepartmental coordination, and optimizing existing program delivery.
+Accordingly, our recommendations emphasize low- or no-cost policy and regulatory reforms capable of delivering measurable impact-by eliminating unnecessary regulatory barriers, enhancing interdepartmental coordination, and optimizing existing program delivery.
 However, at the same time we cannot dismiss the tremendous financial burden many producers are experiencing across Canada.
-In 2024, realized net income of Canadian farmers dropped by \$3.3 billion (-25.9%)- the sharpest decline since 2018.
+In 2024, realized net income of Canadian farmers dropped by \$3.3 billion (-25.9%)-the sharpest decline since 2018.
 One of the key drivers of increased operating costs was rising interest expenses, which grew 28.6% for the second straight year.
 Despite the Bank of Canada beginning to lower interest rates mid-year, many producers had already taken on significant debt which rose 14.1% in 2024, the largest annual increase since 19811.

 It is important to recognize Canadian agriculture as an investment, not as an expense.
-We cannot lose sight of the critical role Canadian agriculture plays in supporting food security and, by extension, Canada's national security, nor the tremendous economic potential of the Canadian agriculture sector.
-With the right investments in domestic production, value-added processing, productivity and exports, the sector has the potential to more than double and drive upwards of an additional \$100 billion in GDP growth over the next 10 years, totalling up to \$250 billion by 2035.
-Part of this growth will be dependent on the government partnering with Indigenous communities by treating Indigenous food systems as core national infrastructure, not side projects, in order to develop and unlock this vast agricultural potential.
+As such, we cannot lose sight of the tremendous economic potential of the Canadian agriculture sector.
+With the right investment in domestic production, value-added processing, productivity and exports, the sector has the potential to more than double that and drive upwards of an additional \$100 billion in GDP growth over the next 10 years, totalling up to \$250 billion by 2035.

-We look forward to working with the Government of Canada to unlock opportunities for farmers and ranchers that support all Canadians.
-Should you have any questions, please contact Brodie Berrigan, Senior Director of Government Relations and Farm Policy (brodie@canadian-farmers.ca).
+Should you have any questions please contact Brodie Berrigan, Senior Director of Government Relations and Farm Policy (brodie@canadian-farmers.ca).